invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 ## iOS Setup

 > Notes: Currently, iOS requires a workaround to make method swizzling work.
-The workaround is described in [this Github comment](https://github.com/invertase/react-native-firebase/issues/4548#issuecomment-1252028059).
+The workaround is described in [this github comment](https://github.com/invertase/react-native-firebase/issues/4548#issuecomment-1252028059).
 Without this, dynamic link matching behavior may be inconsistent.
 > If you are using Expo Managed Workflow, be sure to load the [@react-native-firebase/dynamic-links config plugin](https://rnfirebase.io/#managed-workflow) to automatically apply the workaround.

 To setup Dynamic Links on iOS, it is a **prerequisite** that you have an Apple developer account [setup](https://developer.apple.com/programs/enroll/).